-Online stores could even give shoppers a "lump sum" of points for signing up to a loyalty program, incentivising them to buy more than they would have otherwise.
+Online stores could even give shoppers a "lump sum" of points for signing up to a loyalty program, incentivising them to buy more immediately.

 This way, customers will keep returning for the benefits and stores can make enough money to cover the costs after offering discounts.

-It's tempting to obtain more value for less money, so consider bundling your most popular or closely related services for a lower price.
+It's tempting to obtain more value for less money, so consider bundling your most popular products with relatively less popular ones.

 Bundles and branded gifts can both generate a lot of new interest in your company.

 Alternatively, offer a one-time bundle promotional offer where over a certain spend value, the shopper gets the bundle for free.

 For orders exceeding €100, Respire offers Breathe Travel Kit, a product bundle consisting of two products.